Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Introduction

-Previous direct numerical simulation (DNS) studies~\cite{Minamoto2013, Minamoto2014, Swaminathan2019, Doan2021} have provided valuable insights into distributed reaction zones and flame–flame interactions under MILD conditions.
-In particular, Doan et al.~\cite{Doan2021} performed a DNS of MILD combustion using a freely decaying homogeneous isotropic turbulence (HIT) configuration, where turbulence and chemistry interact in a statistically uniform environment.
-They applied chemical explosive mode analysis (CEMA) to distinguish between autoignition- and deflagration-dominated regimes, showing that premixed MILD flames behave predominantly as autoignition waves, while non-premixed cases exhibit a varying balance depending on mixture-fraction stratification.
-A step toward more realistic configurations was taken by van Oijen~\cite{vanOijen2013} and Goktolga et al.~\cite{vanOijen2015}, who investigated a jet-in-hot-coflow (JHC) setup~\cite{Dally2002} through DNS of a temporally evolving mixing layer between lean combustion products and fuel.
+Previous direct numerical simulation (DNS) studies~\cite{Minamoto2013, Minamoto2014, Swaminathan2019} have provided valuable insights into distributed reaction zones and flame--flame interactions under MILD conditions.
+The structure of reaction zones in non-premixed MILD combustion with internal exhaust gas recirculation was further investigated by Doan et al.~\cite{Doan2018, Doan2019}, who identified the coexistence of ignition fronts and propagating flames, and showed that the dominant combustion mode depends strongly on the mixture fraction lengthscale.
+Subsequently, Doan et al.~\cite{Doan2021} applied chemical explosive mode analysis (CEMA) to both premixed and non-premixed MILD combustion DNS in a freely decaying homogeneous isotropic turbulence (HIT) configuration, showing that premixed MILD flames behave predominantly as autoignition waves, while non-premixed cases exhibit a varying balance depending on mixture-fraction stratification.
+A step toward more realistic configurations was taken by van Oijen~\cite{vanOijen2013}, and Goktolga et al.~\cite{vanOijen2015}, who investigated a jet-in-hot-coflow (JHC) setup~\cite{Dally2002} through DNS of a temporally evolving mixing layer between lean combustion products and fuel.
+These studies provided valuable insight into preferential diffusion effects and the transition between flame propagation and autoignition under diluted conditions.